One of the keys to being a successful dog owner is determining which breed of dog matches your life and going along with it.

-As a high energy hunting breed, the Black and Tan Coonoodle will need a premium dog food brand which is formulated for large active breeds.
+As a high energy hunting breed, the Black and Tan Coonoodle will need a premium dog food brand that is formulated for large active breeds.

-Since they require a significant amount of activity, it is vital that its nutritional needs are being met on a regular basis.
+Since they require a significant amount of activity, it is vital that their nutritional needs are being met regularly.

 This crossbreed requires about 3 cups of dog food each day, which equates to an approximate monthly cost of $34-45.

 It is important not to over-feed your dog or give it too many treats, so your pet does not gain weight and have problems with its health in the future.

 How Much Exercise Does The Black and Tan Coonoodle Need?

 Being an extremely active breed, the Black and Tan Coonoodle requires a decent extensive amount of exercise and activity to keep it healthy, content and out of trouble.

 Preferred activities include a long walk or jog and playtime with other dogs or people.
 For most dogs of this breed, about 90 minutes a day of activity should suffice.

 Due to its predominant hunting dog heritage, this breed may have a powerful desire to follow a trail when walking outdoors.